-Most newer laptops may include a built-in wireless adapter.
-To prevent any conflicts with the D-Link wireless adapter, it is recommended to disable the wireless adapter (as well as any unused Ethernet adapters).
+To prevent any conflicts with the D-Link wireless adapter, it is recommended to disable any wireless adapter (as well as any unused Ethernet adapters).

-From the desktop, right-click on the My Computer icon and select Manage.
+From the desktop, right-click on the My Computer icon and select Properties.

-Then, click Device Manager.
+Click the Hardware tab and then click Device Manager.
 Scroll down the list and click the + sign to the left of Network Adapters.